 While this piece of your profile can often be overlooked there is some value you can add.
 For the most part this section is often very generic without much in terms of information.
 That’s if they even if you’ve decided to add this section at all.
 It might not be the most important part of your profile but can add some insight into who you are.
 As a recruiter I’ll often read through this section to get a better understanding of the person.

 Advice- It’s best to give a brief overview of your experience and highlight which technologies or processes you are best with.
 It needs to be to the point and give anyone reading it an idea of what you do.
 Then take the second half to give some insight into what you find important.
 It’s an opportunity to let them know what drives you and perhaps help them understand if you’re a fit for their organization.
 Some examples might be your passion of technology or your desire to mentor and coach the people around you.
 Every organization value different traits so listing them can help them identify you.

 In creating your profile it’s important to add elements of your own brand to it as well.
 If that’s images or structure, it’s up to you to decide what that means.
 In terms of format or length I think it all depends on your experience, but I wouldn’t try too hard to condense it to fit a standard.
 There is no such thing as a perfect method but using these tips for how to build a better profile can help.

 How avansai can help

-avansai advisors are here to help you at each step of your career including helping you build a relevant profile.
-If you need help in finding your next career opportunity it starts by filling out our Career Matrix.
+Avansai advisors are here to help you at each step of your career including helping you build a relevant profile.
+If you need help in finding your next career opportunity it starts by filling out our Candidate Profile.
 If you’re just looking for advice you can always reach out to Corey or me for more tips for how to build a better profile.